Skip to main content

 Three rules for practice:

 1. Calibrate for the audience.
-Diction, register, examples, and tone should all flow from who you are writing for.
-"General readers" does not exist.
+Diction, register, examples, pacing, and any multimodal support should all flow from who you are speaking to.
+"General listeners" does not exist.

 2. Sustain 2-3 rhetorical strategies.
 Not 6 scattered techniques.
-Strategies used across paragraphs in coordinated ways.
+Strategies used across spoken sections in coordinated ways.

 3. Engage with counter-arguments.
 Briefly.
 Strengthens your position; ignoring opposition weakens it.